-Hong Kong Street is – you might have guessed – at the outskirts of the old Chinese neighborhood.
-Left and right old narrow row houses, about three storeys high.
+Hong Kong Street is – you might have guessed – on the outskirts of the old Chinese neighborhood.
+Left and right are old narrow row houses, about three storeys high.
 Very cute.

 While I typed in the code to unlock the hostel’s entrance door, I felt a bit bad.
 I had the feeling of having insulted the driver by refusing his generosity.
 But I would have felt bad taking advantage of his kindness.

 Oh dear, what a day!

 And then it was a small sheet of paper that comforted me and made me forget the mean driver and the hodgepodge and the nice but snubbed driver.
 It was a little welcome note that I found at 3 a. m. at the door of my room at this lovely hostel.

 And you bet, I had a good sleep!

 Once you make it to Singapore, you might appreciate a couple of recommendations from my itinerary for Singapore.

 If you choose to pin this post, please use this picture: